OHI-Science/ohiprep/README.md

 ohiprepgit
 ==========

-This GitHub repository is intended to store the code and small files used to generate the data layers for the Ocean Health Index.
+This GitHub repository is intended to store the versioned code and small files used to generate the data layers for the Ocean Health Index.
 We seperate all files into these categories:

-* `code` any scripts, especially R or Python, used to generate data.
+* `git` any scripts, especially R or Python, used to generate data.
 Also any ancillary files (must be less than 100 MB) used to document the data products.
 These files will be versioned using **GitHub** and generated using **RStudio**.
 To see why we chose this software, see [Software Features](https://github.com/OHI-Science/ohidata/wiki/Software-Features).
 For help setting up the software, see [Install](https://github.com/OHI-Science/ohidata/wiki/Install).

-* `data` all other files, particularly binary non-text files which are larger, especially anything 100 MB or larger.
+* `big` all other files, particularly binary non-text files which are larger, especially anything 100 MB or larger.
 These files will be stored on our file server NEPTUNE, where backups get performed (nightly, weekly, monthly) and not here in the GitHub repository.
 For more details, see [Accessing Data Files](https://github.com/OHI-Science/ohidata/wiki/Accessing-Data-Files).

 ## Data Products